pimcore/data-hub/doc/10_GraphQL/04_Query/06_Operators.md

 #### Alias

 Simply gives the child node a different name.
+See also [Using Aliases](./11_Using_Aliases.md) for more information on how to use aliases.

 #### Date Formatter